 Learn how to make delicious and comforting Daal: Indian Yellow Lentils by following my easy and simple tutorial.
 Read onto find tips for how to make the perfect daal and the many health benefits of daal.

 Daal (also known as dal, dahl, dhal) happens to be the very first meal I made after I got married.
 I had no knowledge of cooking (chopping onions was my biggest fear) and my mother knowing what a novice I was in the kitchen suggested that I should start with daal.
 Because it’s pretty hard to mess up and also super delicious, and it would be less likely that I would put the kitchen on fire. :p

 I remember whenever we would come back home from a long road trip / flight, my mother would go straight into the kitchen and within 30 minutes there would be a delicious spread of daal chawal, kebab and salad would be ready.
 Daal is a comfort food in most Indian and Pakistani households.
 And to date, it’s one of my favorite meals to make because it’s delicious and super easy to make.
 If you’re a regular reader around here, you must know by now that I don’t do difficult cooking at all.
 I’m probably the laziest cook in the world, and I believe that’s the way it should be.
 Food doesn’t have to be difficult to be delicious.

-And this daal is the perfect example of simplicity at its best.
-Now that I’ve told you how much I love this dish, let’s go on to discuss how its made! 🙂
+And this Pakistani daal recipe is the perfect example of simplicity at its best.
+Now that I’ve told you how much I love this dish, let me show you how to make yellow daal.

 How Do You Make Indian Dal?

 There are many different ways to make Daal and each household in India and Pakistan has different methods and recipes to make daal.
 The beautiful thing about daal is that you can make it as simple as you want or dress it up with tadka (more commonly known as daal tadka) and pair it with white rice or roti / naan (Indian flatbread).